What are Tracker Tags and Their Role in Equipment Tracking

 Radio Frequency Identification (RFID)

-• RFID is a versatile tracking technology with applications both indoors and outdoors across various fields.
+• RFID is a versatile tracking technology with indoor and outdoor applications across various fields.

 • Components of RFID systems include RFID tags and scanners.